MichalMizia/nuclei_segmentation_cellvit_virtues/README.md

 This notebook evaluates the instance segmentation capabilities of both CellViT and Virtues encoders using horizontal–vertical (HV) distance maps and binary nuclei maps.
 It trains the same decoder for each encoder to predict HV and binary maps, visualizes ground-truth and predicted outputs for comparison, and computes metrics such as Dice score and HV MSE.

+### Part4_cellvit_architectural_variants.ipynb

+This notebook investigates decoder-level architectural extensions to the CellViT framework when operating on Spatial Proteomics (SP) embeddings produced by a frozen VirTues encoder.
+All experiments share the same encoder, data split, and training protocol, and differ only in the decoder architecture.

+The following decoder variants are evaluated:

+- Baseline SP-only decoder
+- Boundary supervision, using an auxiliary boundary prediction head
+- Masked self-attention, inspired by Masked2Former, applied at the final decoder stage
+- Global context modeling, using self-attention at the decoder bottleneck

+The experiments analyze convergence behavior, peak Dice performance, and stability across training epochs, highlighting boundary supervision as the most reliable improvement and masked attention as a higher-capacity but more expensive refinement.

 ## Experiments

 ### Data Splitting and Training Protocol